Burnout &

 Work Stress Therapy

-Online therapy for adults in Vancouver and across BC.
+Online burnout and work stress therapy for adults in Vancouver and across British Columbia.

 -

-Feeling detached from your work or disconnected from your life
+Feeling detached from your work or less connected to your life outside of it

 Burnout is a signal, not a personal failure.